 Support and resources for local authority public health teams

-UKHSA available support to local authority public health teams
+UKHSA Knowledge and Library Services support to local authority public health teams

-- Literature searching and information retrieval on COVID-19 topics (response and recovery)
+- Literature searching and information retrieval on public health topics

 - Enquiry services, including OpenAthens queries